Energy growth for systems of coupled oscillators with partial damping: Behavior of r1 away from the origin

 \section{Behavior of \texorpdfstring{$r_1$}{r1} away from the origin}

 In this section, we will deal with different temporal and spatial scales that are powers of $R$.
-Those exponents will be denoted by $\alpha$ with different subscripts.
 We will prove that, if initially $|r_1(0)|$ is large and $|r_2(0)|$ is relatively small, then, after a certain time, the increment of $r_1(t)$ is made up of a Brownian motion and a small correction term.
-Recall $Z(t)=-\int_0^t V'(\theta_1(s)-\theta_2(s))ds$, and
+Recall $Z(t)=-\int_0^t V_1'(\theta_1(s),\theta_2(s))ds$, and